 them obligate mutualistic symbioses called arbuscular

 |Here are some thick-walled, lipid-filled spores of Glomus that have been extracted from the soil by repeated sieving.|

-Their usually non-septate hyphae spread through the soil and enter living roots, where they develop structures that are diagnostic of the order: intracellular, finely branched, tree-like arbuscules (left) which are the interface across which the fungus exchanges mineral nutrients, especially phosphorus, for photosynthates (sugars, etc.) provided by the plant.
+Their usually non-septate hyphae spread through the soil and enter living roots, where they develop structures that are diagnostic of the order: intracellular, finely branched, tree-like arbuscules (left) which are the interface across which the fungus exchanges mineral nutrients, especially phosphorus (note the spelling!), for photosynthates (sugars, etc.) provided by the plant.